-Although the concept of early spaying and neutering of both cats and dogs is not new, its use by veterinarians in the mid-20th century was limited because of a number of misconceptions:
+Although the concept of early spaying and neutering of both cats and dogs is not new, its use by veterinarians in the mid-20th century was limited because of many misconceptions:

-- That for some reason, it was better to let a female cat give birth to one litter of kittens before spaying.
+- It was better to let a female cat give birth to one litter of kittens before spaying.

-- That a female cat should not be neutered until after her first oestrus period.
+- A female cat should not be neutered until after her first oestrus period.

-- That growth metabolism might be stunted as a result.
+- Growth metabolism might be stunted as a result.

-- That the eventual urethral diameter might be constricted, particularly in male cats, causing eventual urinary tract problems.
+- The eventual urethral diameter might be constricted, particularly in male cats, causing eventual urinary tract problems.

-- That female cats, in particular, might later develop incontinence as a result.
+- Female cats, in particular, might later develop incontinence as a result.

 - Certain behavioral problems might result.

 Most people should know by now that failure to spay & neuter is the number one cause of the pet population explosion.
 Indeed, female cats barely kittens themselves commonly give birth, and male cats as young as four months have been known to impregnate willing queens.
 Cat caregivers with both male and female kittens should spay and neuter around 4 months of age (or as their vet recommends).
 Waiting much longer means playing a game of Russian Roulette, and only serving to exacerbate the problem.

 Humane Societies to the Forefront

 Because of the exponentially increasing feline overpopulation problems, with humane societies and other shelters bearing the brunt of the consequences, these groups rose to the forefront in taking positive action.

 People who run shelters know that the kittens they adopt out today can spawn descendants who will refill the shelters in short order.
-In the past, in an effort to prevent this, shelters have tried a number of tactics, from contracts (which run statistically to between 10% and 50% noncompliance), deposits for later spay/neutering (which are readily forfeited), and other equally non-productive incentives.
+In the past, to prevent this, shelters have tried many tactics, from contracts (which run statistically to between 10% and 50% noncompliance), deposits for later spay/neutering (which are readily forfeited), and other equally non-productive incentives.